nhsengland/virtual-wards-draft-standards/FHIR-Resources-Population-Guidance/FHIR-Patient.md

       <td>boolean</td>
       <td>Required</td>
       <td>0:1</td>
-      <td>Most systems will interpret the absence of a value as a sign of the person being alive.</td>
+      <td>The absence of a value assumes the patient is alive.</td>
       </tr>
           <tr>
       <td>dateTime</td>
-      <td>Required</td>
+      <td>Optional</td>
       <td>0:1</td>
-      <td>Most systems will interpret the absence of a value as a sign of the person being alive.</td>
+      <td>The absence of a value assumes the patient is alive.</td>
       </tr>
     </tbody>
 </table>

 Indicates if the individual is deceased or not.
 If there's no value in the instance, it means there is no statement on whether or not the individual is deceased.
-Most systems will interpret the absence of a value as a sign of the person being alive.
+The absence of a value assumes the patient is alive.
 Only one instance of the boolean or dateTime is required.

 #### Example
 ```json